FlowModelingControl/flowtorch/README.md

 ```
 make html
 ```
 To perform unit testing, execute `pytest` in the repository's top-level folder.
 Note that additional test data are requirement for many of the tests.
 There are scripts located at `test/test_data` to create the test data yourself.
-Otherwise, fell free to get in touch.
+Otherwise, feel free to get in touch.

 ## Getting help